Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 Wat Pho — Reclining Buddha

-• Reclining Buddha hall: 46 metres long, 15 metres tall, gold leaf, 108 mother-of-pearl auspicious symbols on the soles of the feet.
+• Reclining Buddha hall: 46 metres long, 15 metres tall, gold leaf, 108 mother-of-pearl symbols on the soles of the feet.

 • Walk the full length.
-At the back wall, 108 bronze offering bowls — a coin in each for good fortune.
+108 bronze offering bowls at the back wall — a coin in each for good fortune.

 • Explore the 82-metre central prang — every surface covered in hand-set Chinese porcelain and seashell fragments.

-• Optional: Thai traditional costume rental (฿300–฿600) for photographs against the porcelain spires.
+• Optional: Thai traditional costume rental (฿300–600) for photographs against the porcelain spires.

 • Duration: approximately 1 to 1.5 hours.

-Optional: Bangkok canal longtail boat tour (from ฿1,000/person)
+Full Day package — Bangkok canal longtail boat tour

-• One-hour private tour through Bangkok's ancient khlongs — the canals that were Bangkok's streets before roads existed.
+• One-hour private tour through Bangkok's ancient khlongs — canals that were Bangkok's streets before roads existed.

 • Duration: approximately 1 hour.
-Must be confirmed when booking.

 Gems Gallery stop and return to hotel